-The amendment applies prospectively to fair value measurements on or after the beginning of the first annual reporting period beginning on or after 1 January 2022
+The amendment applies prospectively to fair value measurements on or after the beginning of the first annual reporting period beginning on or after 1 April 2022.

-Application the amendment to IAS 41 is not expected to have an impact on the Council's single entity financial statements.
+Application of the amendment to IAS 41 has not impacted on the Council's single entity or group financial statements.